-In this town which has so many little stories and hidden finds, tour guides can be a blessing, even for those who normally avoid them.
-Learn about the majestic walls and gates of the town; admire the small signs of early life here through the flour mill; and enjoy the medina’s beautiful natural water spring.
-Taking local restaurant suggestions is not normally recommended, as there is usually an element of commission involved and you’ll likely be shown a very expensive place.
+In this town packed with hidden finds, tour guides can be a blessing for even the most independent traveller.
+Learn about the majestic walls and gates of the town; admire the small signs of early life here through the flour mill; and enjoy the beautiful natural water spring in the medina.
+Taking local restaurant suggestions is not normally recommended, as there is usually an element of commission involved and you’ll likely be shown an expensive place.

-The shopping in this beautiful blue town is one of its biggest tourist attractions.
-It might not be as varied or grand as in the larger cities of Fes, Marrakech and Casablanca, but Chefchaouen boasts a mesmorising traditional souk.
-After you have explored the blue, maze like streets, think about buying some traditional souvenirs.
-Tourists will love the relaxed ambiance which is hard to find in the bigger cities, as it means they can stroll at leisure and appreciate the local leather products for which Chefchaouen is best known.
+The shopping in this beautiful blue town is one of the biggest tourist attractions.
+It might not be as varied or grand as in the larger cities of Fes, Marrakech and Casablanca, but Chefchaouen has a mesmerising traditional souk.
+After you have explored the blue, maze-like streets, think about buying traditional souvenirs.
+You’ll love the relaxed ambience, which is hard to find in the bigger cities, as it means you can stroll at leisure and appreciate the local leather products for which Chefchaouen is best known.

-Beyond the blue streets, there’s a surplus of mind blowing natural scenery which surrounds the town.
-Approximately 30 minutes by taxi from the town centre lies a tempting tourist trail which, after a beautiful walk, leads visitors to stunning waterfalls.
-The crystal blue waters are in keeping with the town’s blue theme, and visitors can take a dip in the rock pools, or admire the majestic waterfalls.
+Beyond the blue streets, there’s a surplus of mind-blowing natural scenery around the town.
+Approximately 30 minutes by taxi from the centre lies a tempting tourist trail which, after a beautiful walk, leads to stunning waterfalls.
+The waters are in keeping with the town’s blue theme, while you can take a dip in the rock pools or admire the majestic waterfalls.
 While in the area, make sure to look out for the awe-inspiring Bridge of God, a rock arch spanning the river.

-For an even greater appreciate of nature, and even the town itself, hike in the Rif mountains and admire the town from above with unbeatable panoramic views.
-Less known than the Atlas mountains, but just as beautiful, these peaks rise to 6500 feet above the Mediterranean and boast some of the best hiking routes in Africa.
-There are so many options when hiking in the Rif; try the popular two day trek to the Talasemtane National Park, which is a spectacular site in itself.
-Don’t just admire the mountains from the town streets, make sure you head up there yourself.
+For an even greater appreciation of nature, hike in the Rif Mountains and admire the town from above with unbeatable panoramic views.
+Less known than the Atlas Mountains but just as beautiful, these peaks rise high above the Mediterranean and have some of the best hiking routes in Africa.
+There are so many options when hiking in the Rif; try the popular two-day trek to the Talasemtane National Park, a spectacular sight in itself.

-In the centre of the medina lie the beautiful Andalusian Gardens, which stand as a tranquil green oasis complementing the calming flood of blue which characterises the town.
-Within these gardens stands the Ethnographic Museum, known as the Kasbah Museum, which invites visitors to explore its unrivalled collection of artefacts which tell the story of the Chefchaouen region, with everything from pottery to musical instruments.
-Not only that, there’s even a small art gallery within the museum.
-A visit here is a must to learn about the history and culture of this beautiful town – it’s simply not enough to appreciate the aesthetics.
+In the centre of the medina lies the beautiful Andalusian Gardens, a tranquil green oasis complementing the calming flood of blue that characterises the town.
+Within these gardens is the Ethnographic Museum, known as the Kasbah Museum, home to an unrivalled collection of artefacts from the Chefchaouen region, with everything from pottery to musical instruments on show.

-One day in Chefchaouen is simply not enough, what with the mountains, waterfalls, and enchanting medina, so why not combine one must-do in Morocco – an overnight stay in a riad – with another – the traditional Moroccan hammam – and head to the Lina Riad and Spa.
-Right in the heart of the medina, this riad boasts bright and spacious rooms which look out onto the surrounding mountains and bustling medina.
-The on-site spa is a tranquil oasis, with an indoor heated pool, and traditional hammam complete with massage services.
-A great base for the trip to Chefchaouen.
+One day in Chefchaouen is simply not enough, what with the mountains, waterfalls and enchanting medina.
+Why not combine one must-do in Morocco (an overnight stay in a riad) with another (the traditional Moroccan hammam) and head to the Lina Riad and Spa?
+Right in the heart of the medina, this riad has bright, spacious rooms which look out onto the surrounding mountains and bustling medina.
+The spa is a tranquil hideaway with an indoor heated pool and traditional hammam with massage services – a great base for any trip to Chefchaouen.

-Often the point of focus for the sightseeing tours, unsurprisingly so given the importance of mosques in Moroccan culture, the Grand Mosque of Chefchaouen is popular with tourists, perhaps thanks to its unique octagonal minaret.
-The beautiful echoes of the call to prayer which sound five times a day create a great atmosphere, and the stunning architecture which dates back to the 15th century is gorgeous.
-The mosque is one of the most important buildings in the town, and a definite must-see, although bear in mind only Muslims can enter.
+The Grand Mosque of Chefchaouen is often the focal point of sightseeing tours here; unsurprising, given the importance of mosques in Moroccan culture.
+It has a unique octagonal minaret, and the beautiful call to prayer that sounds five times a day creates a great atmosphere throughout town.
+The architecture dates back to the 15th century, with the mosque one of the most important buildings in town – bear in mind only Muslims can enter.

-After a long day trekking or site seeing, a great meal is a must; even more essential is that visitors try some traditional Moroccan cuisine.
-An excellent choice is Aladdin Restaurant, where guests can choose from a menu of international favourites including Spanish omelette, but more importantly, a wide range of Moroccan favourites, from kefta to every kind of tajine and couscous, and all at a very affordable price.
-Suited to its name, the restaurant has a romantic and enchanting feel which really complements the terrific food.
+After a long day trekking or site seeing, a great meal is a must.
+An excellent choice is Aladdin Restaurant, where you can choose from international and Moroccan favourites.
+From kefta (meatballs) to myriad tajines and couscous dishes, the food here is excellent and at a very affordable price.
+Suited to the name, the restaurant has a romantic and enchanting feel to go with the terrific food.